Mexican National Heavyweight Championship

-The Mexican National Heavyweight Championship (called the Campeonato Nacional Completo in Spanish) is a Mexican lucha libre (professional wrestling) championship created and sanctioned by the Mexico City Boxing and Wrestling Commission (Spanish: Comisión de Box y Lucha Libre México D.F.).
+The Mexican National Heavyweight Championship (called the Campeonato Nacional de Peso Completo in Spanish) is a Mexican professional wrestling championship created and sanctioned by the Mexico City Boxing and Wrestling Commission (Spanish: Comisión de Box y Lucha Libre México D.F.).
 While the Commission sanctions the title, it does not promote the events in which the Championship is defended.
 From 1933 until the mid-1990s, Consejo Mundial de Lucha Libre (CMLL) controlled the Championship, since then AAA gained control of the championship, after the Commission granted them control of the championship.
 In 2006 the championship was abandoned and replaced by the AAA Mega Championship.
 In 2009 the championship became active again on the Mexican Independent circuit until 2013.
 CMLL brought the championship back in 2017.
 Since the championship is designated as a heavyweight title, the championship can only officially be competed for by wrestlers weighing at least 105 kg.
 However, the regulation is not strictly adhered to.